yessica-s/PatternAnalysis-2025/recognition/oasis_unet_s4809289/README.md

 #### Testing

-After testing, the dice coefficient similarity score of > 0.9 was attained.
+After testing, the average dice coefficient similarity score was found to be 0.9816, alongside an average Dice Loss of 0.0185.

 ## Visualization